jigoshop/jigoshop/readme.txt

 4. Standard customer checkout screen

 == Changelog ==

+= 1.10.1 - 2014-07-21 =
+* Fix: Memory checking for some users.
+Thanks to freyaluna for finding it.

 = 1.10 - 2014-07-21 =
 * New: `jigoshop_countries::get_countries()` function - returns alphabetically sorted list of translated country names.